egalanti/TW_Saturn/README.md

 # TW_Saturn
-Thermal wind model for analysis of Cassini gravity measurements

-This code calculate the gravity harmonics for Saturn given a wind profile and the depth of the winds.
+This code calculates the gravity harmonics for Saturn given a wind profile and the depth of the winds.
 The output are the values for J8 and J10.

 It runs on MacOS environement.